Automattic/jetpack/readme.txt

 **Bug fixes**

 * Geo Location: only enqueue Dashicons when necessary.
+* Google Analytics: do not output tracking code when the "Enhanced eCommerce" option is active, but the WooCommerce plugin is not.
 * Infinite Scroll: add a Privacy Link to the site's footer if a Privacy Policy was set up via WordPress's privacy options.
 * Protect: fix layout of legend that prompts the user to solve the math fallback so it works better in all languages.
 * Responsive Videos: avoid PHP notice.